MITgcm/MITgcm/doc/examples/baroclinic_gyre/baroclinic_gyre.rst

   similar to tutorial :ref:`Barotropic Ocean Gyre <barotropic_gyre_stab_crit>`.
-Note we have added parameter :varlink:`exactConserv`, set to ``.TRUE.``: this instructs the model to recompute divergence after the pressure solver step, ensuring volume conservation of the free surface solution (the model default is NOT to recompute divergence, but given the small numerical cost, we recommend doing so).
+Note we have added parameter :varlink:`exactConserv`, set to ``.TRUE.``: this instructs the model to recompute divergence after the pressure solver step, ensuring volume conservation of the free surface solution (the model default is NOT to recompute divergence, but given the small numerical cost, we typically recommend doing so).

   .. literalinclude:: ../../../verification/tutorial_baroclinic_gyre/input/data
        :start-at: rigidLid